a2-4am/passport/README.md

 - IMPROVED: patchers/sigcheck.a (fixes
   Water Pollution)
 - IMPROVED: patchers/t00_rwtslog.a
-  (fixes The Treasure of Forest Isle)
+  (ATILA variant of LSR $6A detection fixes The Treasure of Forest Isle,
+  TAY/BIT detection fixes Rapid
+  Reader and E-Z Learner)

 2022-07-12
 - NEW: patchers/mak.a (fixes "Kittens,